|This article is incomplete.

 Birds you can see here include:

-Red-throated Diver, Little Grebe, Great Crested Grebe, Black-necked Grebe, Cory's Shearwater, Balearic Shearwater, Northern Gannet, Little Bittern, Black-crowned Night Heron, Squacco Heron, Cattle Egret, Little Egret, Grey Heron, Purple Heron, Black Stork, White Stork, Eurasian Spoonbill, Glossy Ibis, Greater Flamingo, Greylag Goose, Common Shelduck, Eurasian Wigeon, Gadwall, Common Teal, Mallard, Northern Pintail, Garganey, Northern Shoveler, Marbled Duck, Red-crested Pochard, Common Pochard, Ferruginous Duck, Tufted Duck, Common Scoter, Red-breasted Merganser, White-headed Duck, European Honey Buzzard, Black-shouldered Kite, Black Kite, Red Kite, Egyptian Vulture, Griffon Vulture, Eurasian Black Vulture, Short-toed Eagle, Western Marsh Harrier, Hen Harrier, Montagu's Harrier, Eurasian Sparrowhawk, Common Buzzard, Spanish Imperial Eagle, Booted Eagle, Bonelli's Eagle, Osprey, Lesser Kestrel, Common Kestrel, Merlin, Northern Hobby, Peregrine Falcon, Red-legged Partridge, Common Quail, Andalusian Hemipode, Water Rail, Spotted Crake, Little Crake, Baillon's Crake, Common Moorhen, Western Swamphen, Eurasian Coot, Crested Coot, Common Crane, Little Bustard, Eurasian Oystercatcher, Black-winged Stilt, Pied Avocet, Stone-curlew, Collared Pratincole, Little Ringed Plover, Ringed Plover, Kentish Plover, Eurasian Golden Plover, Grey Plover, Northern Lapwing, Red Knot, Sanderling, Little Stint, Temminck's Stint, Dunlin, Purple Sandpiper, Curlew Sandpiper, Ruff, Jack Snipe, Common Snipe, Eurasian Woodcock, Black-tailed Godwit, Bar-tailed Godwit, Whimbrel, Eurasian Curlew, Common Sandpiper, Spotted Redshank, Common Redshank, Marsh Sandpiper, Common Greenshank, Green Sandpiper, Wood Sandpiper, Ruddy Turnstone, Great Skua, Arctic Skua, Mediterranean Gull, Little Gull, Black-headed Gull, Slender-billed Gull, Audouin's Gull, Lesser Black-backed Gull, Yellow-legged Gull, Caspian Tern, Gull-billed Tern, Sandwich Tern, Common Tern, Little Tern, Black Tern, White-winged Tern, Whiskered Tern, Razorbill, Pin-tailed Sandgrouse, Common Woodpigeon, European Turtle Dove, Great Spotted Cuckoo, Common Cuckoo, Barn Owl, Eurasian Scops Owl, Little Owl, Tawny Owl, Short-eared Owl, Long-eared Owl, Red-necked Nightjar, Pallid Swift, Alpine Swift, Common Kingfisher, European Bee-eater, European Roller, Eurasian Hoopoe, Iberian Green Woodpecker, Great Spotted Woodpecker, Calandra Lark, Greater Short-toed Lark, Lesser Short-toed Lark, Crested Lark, Thekla Lark, Woodlark, Eurasian Skylark, Barn Swallow, Red-rumped Swallow, Eurasian Crag Martin, Northern House Martin, Sand Martin, Meadow Pipit, Tree Pipit, Water Pipit, Tawny Pipit, Grey Wagtail, Yellow Wagtail, White Wagtail, Dunnock, Rufous Bush Robin, Eurasian Robin, Common Nightingale, Bluethroat, European Stonechat, Whinchat, Common Redstart, Northern Wheatear, Black-eared Wheatear, Ring Ouzel, Eurasian Blackbird, Fieldfare, Mistle Thrush, Song Thrush, Redwing, Cetti's Warbler, Zitting Cisticola, Savi's Warbler, Common Grasshopper Warbler, Eurasian Reed Warbler, Great Reed Warbler, Sedge Warbler, Western Olivaceous Warbler, Melodious Warbler, Dartford Warbler, Spectacled Warbler, Subalpine Warbler, Sardinian Warbler, Orphean Warbler, Common Whitethroat, Blackcap, Garden Warbler, Common Chiffchaff, Willow Warbler, Western Bonelli's Warbler, Firecrest, Spotted Flycatcher, European Pied Flycatcher, Crested Tit, Short-toed Treecreeper, Penduline Tit, Eurasian Golden Oriole, Southern Grey Shrike, Woodchat Shrike, Iberian Magpie, Common Magpie, Common Starling, Spotless Starling, Spanish Sparrow, Eurasian Tree Sparrow, Common Waxbill, Red Avadavat, European Serin, Eurasian Linnet, Eurasian Siskin, Common Bullfinch, Hawfinch, Cirl Bunting, Rock Bunting, Ortolan Bunting, Reed Bunting, Corn Bunting
+Red-throated Diver, Little Grebe, Great Crested Grebe, Black-necked Grebe, Cory's Shearwater, Balearic Shearwater, Northern Gannet, Little Bittern, Black-crowned Night Heron, Squacco Heron, Cattle Egret, Little Egret, Grey Heron, Purple Heron, Black Stork, White Stork, Eurasian Spoonbill, Glossy Ibis, Greater Flamingo, Greylag Goose, Common Shelduck, Eurasian Wigeon, Gadwall, Common Teal, Mallard, Northern Pintail, Garganey, Northern Shoveler, Marbled Duck, Red-crested Pochard, Common Pochard, Ferruginous Duck, Tufted Duck, Common Scoter, Red-breasted Merganser, White-headed Duck, European Honey Buzzard, Black-shouldered Kite, Black Kite, Red Kite, Egyptian Vulture, Griffon Vulture, Eurasian Black Vulture, Short-toed Eagle, Western Marsh Harrier, Hen Harrier, Montagu's Harrier, Eurasian Sparrowhawk, Common Buzzard, Spanish Imperial Eagle, Booted Eagle, Bonelli's Eagle, Osprey, Lesser Kestrel, Common Kestrel, Merlin, Northern Hobby, Peregrine Falcon, Red-legged Partridge, Common Quail, Andalusian Hemipode, Water Rail, Spotted Crake, Little Crake, Baillon's Crake, Common Moorhen, Western Swamphen, Eurasian Coot, Crested Coot, Common Crane, Little Bustard, Eurasian Oystercatcher, Black-winged Stilt, Pied Avocet, Stone-curlew, Collared Pratincole, Little Ringed Plover, Ringed Plover, Kentish Plover, Eurasian Golden Plover, Grey Plover, Northern Lapwing, Red Knot, Sanderling, Little Stint, Temminck's Stint, Dunlin, Purple Sandpiper, Curlew Sandpiper, Ruff, Jack Snipe, Common Snipe, Eurasian Woodcock, Black-tailed Godwit, Bar-tailed Godwit, Whimbrel, Eurasian Curlew, Common Sandpiper, Spotted Redshank, Common Redshank, Marsh Sandpiper, Common Greenshank, Green Sandpiper, Wood Sandpiper, Ruddy Turnstone, Great Skua, Arctic Skua, Mediterranean Gull, Little Gull, Black-headed Gull, Slender-billed Gull, Audouin's Gull, Lesser Black-backed Gull, Yellow-legged Gull, Caspian Tern, Gull-billed Tern, Sandwich Tern, Common Tern, Little Tern, Black Tern, White-winged Tern, Whiskered Tern, Razorbill, Pin-tailed Sandgrouse, Common Woodpigeon, European Turtle Dove, Great Spotted Cuckoo, Common Cuckoo, Barn Owl, Eurasian Scops Owl, Little Owl, Tawny Owl, Short-eared Owl, Long-eared Owl, Red-necked Nightjar, Pallid Swift, Alpine Swift, Common Kingfisher, European Bee-eater, European Roller, Eurasian Hoopoe, Iberian Green Woodpecker, Great Spotted Woodpecker, Calandra Lark, Greater Short-toed Lark, Lesser Short-toed Lark, Crested Lark, Thekla Lark, Woodlark, Eurasian Skylark, Barn Swallow, Red-rumped Swallow, Eurasian Crag Martin, Northern House Martin, Sand Martin, Meadow Pipit, Tree Pipit, Water Pipit, Tawny Pipit, Grey Wagtail, Yellow Wagtail, White Wagtail, Dunnock, Rufous Bush Robin, Eurasian Robin, Common Nightingale, Bluethroat, European Stonechat, Whinchat, Common Redstart, Northern Wheatear, Black-eared Wheatear, Ring Ouzel, Eurasian Blackbird, Fieldfare, Mistle Thrush, Song Thrush, Redwing, Cetti's Warbler, Zitting Cisticola, Savi's Warbler, Common Grasshopper Warbler, Eurasian Reed Warbler, Great Reed Warbler, Sedge Warbler, Western Olivaceous Warbler, Melodious Warbler, Dartford Warbler, Spectacled Warbler, Subalpine Warbler, Sardinian Warbler, Orphean Warbler, Common Whitethroat, Blackcap, Garden Warbler, Common Chiffchaff, Willow Warbler, Western Bonelli's Warbler, Common Firecrest, Spotted Flycatcher, European Pied Flycatcher, Crested Tit, Short-toed Treecreeper, Penduline Tit, Eurasian Golden Oriole, Iberian Grey Shrike, Woodchat Shrike, Iberian Magpie, Common Magpie, Common Starling, Spotless Starling, Spanish Sparrow, Eurasian Tree Sparrow, Common Waxbill, Red Avadavat, European Serin, Eurasian Linnet, Eurasian Siskin, Common Bullfinch, Hawfinch, Cirl Bunting, Rock Bunting, Ortolan Bunting, Reed Bunting, Corn Bunting

 Coto Donana is worth visiting at any season but perhaps the least productive time is high summer when some areas can be overrun with tourists.